hemilabs/hippos/hippo-003.md

 such as that of relaying information to PoP miners, and even storing data related to keystones and their finality.

-While these choices had originally made sense, at a time in the development of the Hemi network where specific features and capabilities were not yet evenly distributed throughout all major components of the network, this is no longer the case.
+While these choices had originally made sense at a time in the development of the Hemi network where specific features and capabilities were not yet evenly distributed throughout all major components of the network, this is no longer the case.
 In order to facilitate further development, decrease communication overhead,